The Safety Razor

 I was taught to shave with a multi-blade razor and a can of shaving foam.
 I had a couple of aftershaves that came from the grocery store and I shaved this way for years; miserably I might add.
 Shaving was always a chore and led to my face feeling raw and dried out, and not looking much better either.
-About 10 years ago I gave up the razor altogether and just wore a short beard most of the time.
-My late grandfather used to joke with me and ask, "what are you doing with all that money you're saving by not buying razor blades?"
+Many years ago I gave up the razor altogether and just wore a short beard most of the time.
+My late grandfather used to joke with me and ask, "what are you doing with all that money you're saving by not buying razor cartridges?"
 Well, buying beer of course.

 Only recently was I introduced to traditional shaving with a safety razor, a shaving brush, and a puck of shaving soap.
 My life changed 15 minutes later.
 My first traditional shave was the best shave of my life, even with the few spots of blood on my face.

 I contacted my father and asked him why he hadn't told me about proper shaving.
 As a kid I remember him shaving with a brush in a mug and a safety razor.
 He told me that the grocery stores had stopped selling safety razor blades so he had switched to a modern multi-blade cartridge razor.

 This was before the internet and sourcing safety razor blades would have been difficult for the average working man.
 Traditional shaving had just disappeared, at least in the United States.
 Safety razor blades are very cheap compared to razor cartridges.
 It was good business to make safety razors go away.

 There are over 20 different double edged razor blades available.
 They are easy to find now on the internet and are beginning to show up in specialty stores as well.
 Some companies even sell blade sampler packs so you can try out a few different brands.
 Each blade has different characteristics.

 You should get 5-7 shaves out of a blade and most blades cost less then 50 cents.
 That's a pretty good deal and a reason that many switch to traditional shaving.